Little Blue Bird

 Roy's album is finally pressed and distributed in 1971.
-Bill Sr. distibutes copies from the limited run of about 100 vinyl copies to Nashville country labels in hopes that a song or two might be selected for a well-known artist to cover; however, there's no indication in the Sonobeat archives that any national label or artist – country or otherwise – ever records any of the tunes.
+Bill Sr. distibutes copies from the limited run of about 100 vinyl copies to Nashville country record labels in hopes that a song or two might be selected for a well-known artist to cover; however, there's no indication in the Sonobeat archives that any national label or artist – country or otherwise – ever records any of the tunes.
 Like all of Sonobeat's non-commercial demo album releases, Roy's is issued in a plain white jacket with the album title rubber stamped on the cover.
 Despite using Sonobeat's "Surrounding Sound Stereo" logo on the album label, the album is pressed only in a monaural version, as are all of Sonosong's demo albums.
 Oddly, though, the master tapes in Sonobeat's archives are stereo mixes.

 While music is clearly Roy's passion, he goes on to a career in the City of Austin's planning department, retiring at the end of 1988.
 Today, in his mid-80s and still living in Georgetown, Texas, Roy continues to write and record new songs, still clever and heartfelt, and perform publicly.
 Many of Roy's current recordings are available on SoundCloud and iTunes and are easy to find by searching for "Roy Headrick".

 Roy Headrick: guitar and vocals